commontoolsinc/RFC/rfc/sigil.md

 ```
 ### Mutable References

 Mutable references use `link` sigils to reference facts that can be updated over time.
-These references automatically reflect changes to a addressed data.
+These references automatically reflect changes to the addressed data.

 **Key Properties**:
-- Reference facts by address in memory space (`accept`, `source`, `space`, `path`)
+- Reference facts by address in memory space using coordinates (`accept`, `source`, `space`, `path`)
-- Automatically reflect changes when addressed data is updated
+- Automatically reflect changes when the addressed data is updated
 - Support path navigation within the target fact's `is` field
 - Provide configurable write behavior through the `overwrite` field

 #### Link Sigil (`link@1`)

 The `link` sigil provides mutable references to JSON values held by other facts.
-If `path` is omitted it references whole JSON value - `is` field of the addressed fact.
-If `accept` is omitted, it defaults to the type of the fact link is embedded in.
-If `source` is omitted, it defaults to the entity link is embedded in.
+If `path` is omitted, it references the whole JSON value - the `is` field of the addressed fact.
+If `accept` is omitted, it defaults to the type of the fact the link is embedded in.
+If `source` is omitted, it defaults to the entity the link is embedded in.
 If both are omitted, it creates a self-reference.
 The `overwrite` field controls write behavior.

 > ℹ️ Therefore `link` with omitted `accept`, `source` and `path` represents a self-reference.